Water Resiliency

 Water Source

 In addition to our groundwater, the City relies on two sources of surface water: the Santa Fe River (which mostly depends on melting snow from the Sangre de Cristo Mountains) and the San Juan-Chama Project (which diverts water from the Rio Grande River to the City).
-The San Juan-Chama Return Flow Pipeline is a proposed 17-mile pipeline that will return unconsumed water from the San Juan-Chama Project that is collected in the City sewer system and treated at the Paseo Real Water Reclamation Facility back to the Rio Grande.
-This project will allow the City to stretch our San Juan-Chama water two to three times further than we do currently, increasing resiliency to drought and wildfires.
+The San Juan-Chama Return Flow Pipeline is a proposed 17-mile pipeline that will return reclaimed, treated water collected in the City sewer system back to the Rio Grande to be redistributed to the City.
+This project will allow the City to stretch our San Juan-Chama water allocation two to three times further than we do currently, allowing groundwater to recharge and increasing resiliency to drought and wildfires.
 This project will also help Santa Fe to meet growing demand for water in the future.

 Planning for the Future

 The City of Santa Fe is committed to protecting and conserving water resources for the future.
 The City and County have initiated a joint science-based and community-informed process to create water resource management plans that in the case of the City will extend out as far as 2100.
+Planning efforts will be complete by the end of 2026 and will be evaluated, refined and repeated every 10 years.
 This long term water resources planning effort is in addition to its complementary but more near-term 5-Year Water Conservation and Drought Management Plan.

 Timeline for the 5-Year Water Conservation and Drought Management Plan